sharpjd/GPUPrefSwitcher/README.md

 ### Step 1: Build the .EXEs and Assemblies:
  - For the `x64` configuration, the relevant output files are found in the following locations:
  	- Primary GPUPrefSwitcher components: `/Assemble/x64/<Debug or Release>/net8.0-windows`.
-A shortcut named `WORKING DIR` takes you directly there.
  	- Intall.exe and Uninstall.exe (NOT the Setup or .msi file): `/Assemble/install`
  	- Setup.exe and Setup.msi: **These may have to be reconfigured and built manually when certain parts of the project changes**.
 See the next step (Step 2).
    - **This means that if you're simultaneously developing and running the project, Manual Installation (read even further below) is the more convenient method.**